bugsnag/maze-runner/README.md

 Add the `--verbose` option to print script output and a trace of what Ruby file is being run.

-## Logging data on scenario failures

-In the event of a scenario failure there are additional ways of retrieving useful information.

-### Failed payloads

-When a scenario fails all received payloads will automatically be written to a `maze_output` folder found in the directory the tests were run from.

-Each file will be named with the format:
-`{scenario-name}-request{request-number}-{date}.log`

-Data written to each file will include:
-- `URI`: The URI target for the request
-- `HEADERS`: The headers included in the request
-- `BODY`: The body included in the request in JSON format

-### Outputting additional data

-In certain circumstances access to logs or additional information from the `--verbose` flag may not be available, such as when running the tests via CI.

-In these cases a method can be created in the project's local `env.rb` file called `output_logs`.
-This function will be called in the event of a scenario failure.

 ## Troubleshooting